-Specific Building/Location Information/Background Applicable Laws and Regulations Makeup of Campus Population Safety Considerations Unique Environment Health Services Building facility that provides primary health care and includes a general medicine clinic, pharmacy, laboratory, radiology The Texas Penal Code provides an exclusion for the carrying of firearms on the premises of hospitals licensed under Chapter 241 of the Texas Health and Safety Code.
-Services are available to all students currently enrolled at UTA and are provided by psychiatrists, psychiatric nurse practitioners, and psychiatry residents.
+Specific Building/Location Information/Background Applicable Laws and Regulations Makeup of Campus Population Safety Considerations Unique Environment Health Services Building Health Services is an ambulatory health care facility that provides primary health care and includes a general medicine clinic, pharmacy, laboratory, radiology department, counseling and psychology services (psychiatry), women's health clinic, immunization clinic, and a health promotion and substance abuse prevention office.
+Emergency evaluations by psychiatric staff, counseling, and psychological services are also provided. under Chapter 241 of the Texas Services are available to all students currently enrolled at UTA and are provided by psychiatrists, psychiatric nurse practitioners, and psychiatry residents.
 Services are provided to students who are experiencing mental and behavioral health problems including stress, anxiety, depression, anger issues, and suicidal thoughts.
 Patients can exhibit anger, aggression, abuse, and violence toward staff or themselves, creating concerns for the health and safety of students, faculty, and staff.
 This location is equivalent to those excluded in the referenced legislation.
-Recomme ended as an Exclusionary A rea: Location Providing Childc are for Minor Children Transforming Lives Child Development Center the Center for Transforming Lives.
-The Center provides child care services, to include before- and after-school care, at this Protective Services prohibits the possession of firearms at licensed This facility serves small children, from infants to school-age children.
+Kr.
+Recomme ended as an Exclusionary A rea: Location Providing Childc are for Minor Children Transforming Lives Child Development Center This space is owned by UTA and leased to the Center for Transforming Lives.
+The Center provides child care services, to include before- and after-school care, at this facility.
+Protective Services prohibits the possession of firearms at licensed This facility serves small children, from infants to school-age children.
 The Center serves the public, including children of students, faculty, and staff.
 Given the population served, there are significant concerns about a child having the ability to access a firearm.
 This location is a state-licensed child care center.
 Firearms are prohibited by law at this facility.